MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_11-Implement_Monitoring.md

 1. On the **az104-11-vm0 \| Metrics** blade, on the default chart, note that the only available **Metrics Namespace** is **Virtual Machine Host**.

-    >**Note**: This is expected, since no guest-level diagnostic settings have been configured yet.
-You do have, however, the option of enabling guest memory metrics directly from the **Metrics Namespace** drop down-list.
+    >**Note**: This is expected since no guest-level diagnostic settings have been configured yet.
+You do have, however, the option of enabling guest memory metrics directly from the **Metrics Namespace** dropdown-list.
 You will enable it later in this exercise.

 1. In the **Metric** drop-down list, review the list of available metrics.

-    >**Note**: The list includes a range of CPU, disk, and network-related metrics that can be collected from the virtual machine host, without having access into guest-level metrics.
+    >**Note**: The list includes a range of CPU, disk, and network-related metrics that can be collected from the virtual machine host, without having access to guest-level metrics.

 1. In the **Metric** drop-down list, select **Percentage CPU**, in the **Aggregation** drop-down list, select **Avg**, and review the resulting chart.